igrigorik/videospeed/CONTRIBUTING.md

 You should always be working with the latest version of the tool to make pull requests easy.
 If you want to do this easily, just add a second remote to your local git repo like this
-`git push --set-upstream origin feature/578-prettier.io-formatting`
+`git remote add upstream https://github.com/igrigorik/videospeed.git`

 Now any time you like to pull the latest version in to your local branch you can simply issue the command `git pull upstream master`